© Grey Alders 2019 All Rights Reserved.

 Climb up the hill to the summit.
 Then CHOICE!
 Slow pretty short route or quicker but longer.
 Your SatNav might take you either way.

 Turn left sp ‘Gellywen’ or ‘Gelliwen’.
 Take next right sp ‘Velindre’ or ‘Felindre’.
 Go past the houses of upper Gelliwen, go carefully down the hill, pass a house on the right, follow the river, over the bridge, pass another house, round the big bend, pass a third house then onto a straight which leads to farm buildings.
 At that point take a very sharp right up the hill and Wernlwyd (Grey Alders) is 0.4 mile on the left.
 You will see a white bollard on your right.
 When you see a red one on your left, you’ll be arriving at our gate which will be on your left.

 Carry on past the Gelliwen turn for two-and-a-half miles.
 Take next left at crossroads.
 Go past the monkey puzzle trees, down the hill, over the bridge, round the bends, pass the galvanised bins and onto a straight.
 Bear right at Panthowell, bear left at Pantmelyn, go partway down the hill and Wernlwyd (Grey Alders) is on the right.
 Once more, even from this opposite direction, you will see a white bollard on your right.
 When you see a red one on your left, you’ll be arriving at our gate which this way is on your right.
 How do we do that of the bollards?
 You’ll see!

-Whichever route you take, remember Wales is the most blessed part of the United Kingdom, and Grey Alders is a farm.
-Moreover, you’ll be welcome to walk around the fields and you might even go on a proper walk.
+Whichever route you take, remember the Lord sends rain as a blessing and Wales is one of the most blessed part of the United Kingdom.
+Moreover, Grey Alders is a farm.
+You’ll be welcome to walk around the fields and you might even go on a proper walk.
 Therefore, bring outdoor rainwear and Wellington boots!